shaheennabi/Production-Ready-Instruction-Finetuning-of-Meta-Llama-3.2-3B-Instruct-Project/README.md

 - **Collaboration with the Team**: I will work closely with the **AI Systems Team**, including the **prompt engineers** who initially tested the model, to align the fine-tuning approach with the business goals and customer requirements.
 Their **feedback will be invaluable** in guiding the fine-tuning process to ensure that the resulting model effectively addresses the gaps in prompting and RAG workflows.

 ---
-##  Goals
+## **Goals**

-1️. **Achieve Domain-Specific Excellence Through Fine-Tuning (Must-Have)**

-- I will fine-tune the model on proprietary datasets, ensuring it can handle domain-specific tasks with high reliability.

-2. **Systematic Validation Across Critical Usecases:**
--
-- **Hallucination Testing**: I will verify that the model minimizes irrelevant or fabricated outputs.
-- **Accuracy Testing**: Ensure the model generates reliable, factually correct responses.
-- **Reasoning Validation**: I will evaluate the model’s ability to process complex, multi-step reasoning tasks and retrieve knowledge accurately from vector databases.
-- **Customer Satisfaction Testing**: I will simulate different customer behavior-based questions to measure real-world usability.

-3️. **Enable Advancement with Prompting and RAG**
+- **Achieve Domain-Specific Excellence:** Fine-tune the model using proprietary datasets to ensure reliability in handling domain-specific tasks.
+- **Systematic Validation:** Conduct testing to ensure the model minimizes hallucinations, generates accurate responses, performs complex reasoning, and satisfies real-world customer queries.

-- The fine-tuned model will be tested for adaptability to solve more complex queries using enhanced prompting techniques and RAG.
+- **Advancement with Prompting and RAG:** Enhance model adaptability to complex queries through advanced prompting and Retrieval-Augmented Generation (RAG).

-4️. **Build Intelligent Agents**

-- I will also develop AI agents tailored to execute multi-step workflows that meet specific customer needs by using LangGraph.
+- **Build Intelligent Agents:** Develop AI agents using LangGraph to execute multi-step workflows tailored to specific customer needs.

-5️. **Ensure Production-Readiness**

-- Once the fine-tuned model successfully handles domain-specific queries, RAG integration, and other use cases, it will be ready for production deployment.
+- **Ensure Production-Readiness:** Prepare the model for production deployment once it successfully handles domain-specific tasks, RAG integration, and other use cases.

 ---